FREQUENTLY ASKED QUESTIONS

 Yes!
 The Tallahassee Ballet School periodically offers merit scholarships to deserving students.
-The deadline for the 2022-2023 Helen Salter Scholarship application was May 21, 2022.
-More information and applications can be found (insert hyperlink).
+The deadline for the 2024-2025 Helen Salter Scholarship application is May 19, 2024.
+More information and applications can be found HERE

 If our family schedule changes, can my dancer(s) be transferred into another class?

 Students may be transferred into another class of the same level prior to the beginning of the Spring semester.
 Before transferring, weekly class options, availability, and enrollment numbers will be taken into consideration.

 Yearly class offerings are posted on our Classes page HERE.
 TTBS follows the general Leon County School schedule for national holidays, breaks, and any emergency closures.
 A detailed calendar is provided in the Student Handbook following enrollment.